Macrometacorp/docs/docs/photoniq/vwrs/01-how-vwrs-works.md

 :::note

 - The waiting room service periodically checks the sessions to remove requests for expired sessions from the queues.
-- The waiting room service collects the metrics for each domain.
+- The waiting room service collects the metrics for each waiting room.
 - The administrator can turn customer domains on or off through Configuration APIs.
 - VWR uses a queue to serve user requests based on join time.
 You can configure the queue to be FIFO, random, or lottery based.